Your shower grab bars will be rock-solid if you anchor them to studs

 Drill a 1/8-in. hole with a glass-and-tile bit at the mark closest to the center of each stud to confirm the stud location.
 If you hit solid wood, drill the remaining holes.
 If not, poke a piece of bent wire through the hole and probe until you feel the stud.
 Reposition the grab bar and mark the holes

-Grab bars aren't just safety devices for hospitals and public restrooms.
+Grab bars aren’t just safety devices for hospitals and public restrooms.
 In your own home, a strategically placed and solidly anchored grab bar can mean the difference between a relaxing bath and a trip to the emergency room.
+Grab bars are an example of universal design.
+What is universal design?
+Find out here.

 In your bathtub or shower, grab bars provide extra security for that first slippery step.
-In this article, we'll show you where to position grab bars and how to anchor them so they're rock-solid.
+In this article, we’ll show you where to position grab bars and how to anchor them so they’re rock-solid.
+Plus, they’re a solid home improvement investment that pays off.

 You’ll only need a hammer, a level, a drill and a few special drill bits.
 A stud sensor is optional.
 Your grab bars will be rock-solid if you anchor them to the studs.